Alex-Leontaridis/sequoia/README.md

-# ChatGPT Message Compressor - Basic Backend
+# ChatGPT Message Logger - Simple Backend

-A simple backend that intercepts ChatGPT requests and compresses user messages using the [prompt_compressor](https://github.com/metawake/prompt_compressor) library to reduce token usage.
+A simple backend that intercepts ChatGPT requests and logs user messages for analysis and monitoring.

 ## Quick Start